-The Bloomington City Council on Tuesday is expected to approve spending $85,000 for the Harmony Park playground.
+The city council on Tuesday is expected to approve spending $85,000 for the Harmony Park playground.
 It would be installed at Rollingbrook Park, 1002 Hershey Rd., on the city's east side.

 The playground will feature a rubberized surface, ramps and other amenities to be more accessible for children who have disabilities.

-City Parks, Recreation and Cultural Arts Director Jay Tetzloff said nonprofit groups Autism McLean, Marcfirst, Bloomington-Normal Jaycees, and Max's Miles Foundation raised $180,000 for the project.
+City Parks, Recreation and Cultural Arts Director Jay Tetzloff said non-profit groups Autism McLean, Marcfirst, Bloomington-Normal Jaycees, Bloomington Kiwanis and Max's Miles Foundation raised $180,000 for the project.

 “Everything just came together We started working on what the project could look like, got some pricing and then they went out and brought in almost all the money that was need for this entire project.
 It’s just incredible.”

-Alderman will also consider buying new playground equipment at O'Neil Park at 1515 W. Chestnut St.
+Alderman will also consider buying new playground equipment at O'Neill Park at 1515 W. Chestnut St.